-Central Park boasts several global occupiers including The Range, DHL, Amazon, Lidl, Farmfoods, Davies Turner and CHEP.
+Central Park boasts several major occupiers including The Range, DHL, Amazon, Lidl, Farmfoods, Davies Turner and CHEP.

-Jonathan Robinson, development director of Barberry, said: “This is a significant development of a total 556,000 sq ft of industrial/warehouse space that will create the size of warehouses and business units local, regional and national occupiers have indicated are in short supply.
+“This is a significant development of a total 556,000 sq ft of industrial/warehouse space that will create the size of warehouses and business units that local, regional and national occupiers have indicated are in short supply.
 It will also complement the larger buildings at Central Park.
 The scheme will bring around 700 new jobs to Bristol and provide a boost in jobs for the construction sector.”